PayneLab/cptac/README.md

 The data should load automatically and print progress to the screen.
 See the tutorial examples in the doc folder.

 ## Tutorials
+Tuturials for this package are located under the <code>doc</code> folder.
+They are all in jupyter notebooks; if you are unfamiliar with jupyter, follow the instructions given at jupyter.org/install to begin running jupyter on your machine.
+You will then be able to run our documentation as interactive, jupyter-based tutorials.
+Use Case 1:
+Use Case 2:
+Use Case 3:
+Use Case 4:
+Use Case 5:
+Use Case 6:
+Use Case 7:
+Use Case 8:
+Use Case 9:

 ## Requirements
 This package is intended to run on Python 3.6 with pandas 0.23.4 and the seaborn package for data visualization.